SmithLabBio/popai/docs/usage/buildingmodels.rst

 To generate these models, the user must provide delimitpy with a `configuration file. <https://github.com/SmithLabBio/delimitpy/blob/main/config.txt>`_::

     [Model]
-    species tree file = tree.nex # path to a species tree in nexus format migration matrix = migration.txt # path to a migration matrix symmetric = True # True if migration rates should always be symmetric, and only symmetric migration events should be included. secondary contact = True # True if you wish to consider secondary contact models. divergence with gene flow = True # True if you wish to consider divergence with gene flow models.
+    species tree file = tree.nex # Path to a species tree in nexus format. migration matrix = migration.txt # Path to a migration matrix symmetric = True # True if migration rates should always be symmetric, and only symmetric migration events should be included. secondary contact = True # True if you wish to consider secondary contact models. divergence with gene flow = True # True if you wish to consider divergence with gene flow models.